Admission to Bachelor of Dental Surgery (BDS) Programme

 Congratulations on receiving an offer to study Dentistry at the University of Glasgow.

-We give below some information which will be of use to you now and we will send further information to you in late August/early September so remember to keep checking your emails until the start of session!
+Please read over the below information carefully.
+Further information will be sent to you in late August/ early September so please remember to regularly check your email.
 If you have changed your e-mail address over the summer, please let us have your new e-mail address direct to our admissions e-mail address email@example.com

 There is further information on the services and support available from the Student Services team here http://www.gla.ac.uk/students/introduction/